Elizabeth's Kitchen Diary

 Some of these same spices went into the most delicious cup of tea I have ever tasted!

-Shirazul treated me to my very first ever authentic cup of masala chai – milky hot tea brewed with cinnamon, cloves, bay leaves and cardamom.
+Shirazul treated me to my first authentic cup of masala chai—milky hot tea brewed with cinnamon, cloves, bay leaves, and cardamom.
 Ordinary black tea is first simmered in a pan of water with the spices before plenty of milk (and sugar) is added.
-It was incredible; almost like a sweet dessert.
+It was incredible, almost like a sweet dessert.

 Slow cooked bone in lamb cooked with spices, spinach, onions and peppers.